biohub-hpc/hpcuserguide/docs/2._Working_with_Slurm/a._Introduction_to_Slurm_and_Resource_Scheduling.md

 individuals, groups and projects to a subset of the available resources.
 Ultimately the goal of a fairshare scheduler is two-fold:

- 1. Fairly distribute the available resources over time.
+ 1. Fairly distribute the available resources over time, maximizing overall utilization.
  1. Ensure that all users are equally (un)happy.

-If you find yourself more (un)happy than other users, please [Contact Us](/#A._Contact_Us) and let us know so we can work with you to bring your (un)happiness back in line with the average level.
+If you find yourself more (un)happy than other users, please [Contact Us](/Contact_Us) and let us know so we can work with you to bring your (un)happiness back in line with the average level.

 # Quality of Service

 A QoS can be created to give a user, group or project priority access to some set of resources.
-The most common usage of this has been to provide fast turnaround for workloads initiated from web services.
+A  common use case for QoS is to provide fast turnaround for workloads initiated from web services or for data processing pipelines that ingest and precess data from instruments.
 When used for "normal" user submitted workloads it often becomes a restriction/throttle over time and most people who start with a QoS wind up preferring fairshare instead.
-However, in cases where workloads need to be throttled, this is a handy tool and when combined with a reservation (below) can provide guaranteed access to a subset of resources.
+However, in cases where workloads need to be throttled, this is a handy tool.
+For instance, the `interactive` partition uses a QoS to limit users to a set number of jobs and CPUs in order to ensure there are always at least some resources available for others to get fast turnaround on interactive sessions.

 # Reservations